ctcl-bregis/ctclsite-rust/config/projects/content/styling/intro.md

 This document covers the how I style code, writing and other media.
 This document contains personal opinions.

+Some inspiration for this document is taken from the style guides from [suckless](https://suckless.org/coding_style/) and [Google](https://google.github.io/styleguide/).

 ## Time and Date
 When possible, [ISO standard 8601](https://www.iso.org/iso-8601-date-and-time-format.html) is used.